 Registration and financial aid disbursements cannot be processed until these arequirements are met and your immunization hold is lifted.

-Students registered on the Morningside campus will be charged a University Facilities Fee each term.
+Students registered on the Morningside campus will be charged a University Services and Support Fee each term.
 This mandatory fee provides access to the facilities at the Dodge Physical Fitness Center (except for students in Executive Programs) and Lerner Hall, and supports enhancements for the libraries and computer networks.
-Students registered less than full-time will be charged at the part-time rate for that term: $250.

 International Service Charge